awsdocs/amazon-elasticache-docs/doc_source/redis/using-service-linked-roles.md

 ## Service\-Linked Role Permissions for Amazon ElastiCache<a name="service-linked-role-permissions"></a>

-Amazon ElastiCache uses the service\-linked role named **AWSServiceRoleForElastiCache** – This policy allows ElastiCache to manage AWS resources on your behalf as necessary for managing your cache\.\.
+Amazon ElastiCache uses the service\-linked role named **AWSServiceRoleForElastiCache** – This policy allows ElastiCache to manage AWS resources on your behalf as necessary for managing your cache\.

 The AWSServiceRoleForElastiCache service\-linked role permissions policy allows Amazon ElastiCache to complete the following actions on the specified resources: